biering/qlaster-launch/_posts/2016-06-30-more-about-qlaster.markdown

 Nowadays we have many different social networks and services for different needs.
-At the one hand this is very good for the individuality and a broad range of social media but on the other hand it's hard to see only what you want to see and to not lose the overview.
+At the one hand this is very good for the individuality and a broad range of social media but on the other hand, it's hard to see only what you want to see and to not lose the overview.
 Often you can only subscribe or connect to a specific user without focusing on the content.
 What if you want to get specific content from a wide spectrum of sources?
 Register to different networks and subscribe every user who could have something to do with that topic?
-Why you don't let **qlaster** do that for you?
+Why don't you let **qlaster** do that for you?

-> **Our plan is to create a meta network which helps you to manage your newsfeed, chats and events and providing a more modern interface with an interactive visualization.<br/>
+> **Our plan is to create a meta-network which helps you to manage your newsfeed, chats and events and providing a more modern interface with an interactive visualization.<br/>
 You can connect your account with all <a href="#" data-tooltip="The usage is limited to the provided APIs">common social networks</a> to browse news, users, chats and to share content yourself.
-For that you can create social streams on which you have the possibilty to attach filters to adapt them (the streams) to your needs.
-With that you could achieve only seeing what you want to see on your stream actually.**
+For that, you can create social streams on which you have the possibility to attach filters to adapt them (the streams) to your needs.
+With that, you could achieve only seeing what you want to see on your stream actually.**

 You can filter the networks in a massive range of content, from filtering the content of a user up to search a specific keyphrase.
 You can also make your stream public to share it with your friends or the whole community.